grannygoestoheaven/teller/README.md

 - Converts subject + duration into an insightful short story
 - Syncs narration with background track
-- Uses OpenAI, ElevenLabs & Gradio os far
+- Uses OpenAI (text generation + tts) and VLC for media playing

 ## How to run

 This app runs with `app.py`.
-No setup required on Spaces—just click `Open in Space`.

 ---